 The Golden Hearts Awards Team strives every year to make the judging process as simple and fair as possible.
 This helps to ensure that the finalists and winners represent the talent and successes we have in our teams and individuals throughout the year at Hull University Teaching Hospitals NHS Trust.

 After the closing date all nominations are scored by the pre-judging team using specific criteria, and a shortlist is created for each category.
 The nominations shortlisted will then go through to the judging panel where the final decisions are made as to who the winners of each category are.

 The judging panel is made up of the Trust Executive team, representatives from each Health Group and Directorate, previous Golden Hearts Awards winners and patient representatives.

 Applications Reviewed Weekly

-August 2020: All submissions are read independently by 2 members of the pre-judging team.
+March 2023: All submissions are read independently by 2 members of the pre-judging team.
 Both team members score using category criteria.
 The top 5 scoring applications go forward to the formal judging panels.
-With the exception of the Outstanding Individual categories which are shortlisted to 3 for the staff vote.

-Early September: The formal Judging Panel are sent all top 5 scoring applications in all categories, and the final 3 for the Outstanding Individuals to cast their vote.
-Their Individual categories votes will be weighted fairly against the staff vote.
+Early April: The formal Judging Panel are sent all top 5 scoring applications in all categories to cast their vote.

 The pre-judging team will usually comprise HUTH staff from all or some of the following areas: